Ireland and Scotland – Great Golf Holidays

 Ireland and Scotland are the best golf destinations in the world.
 Let Marty Carr and his staff take care of everything.
 For more information on Carr Golf visit www.carrgolf.com, 1.855.617.5701 (U.S. toll-free) or +353.1.822 6662.

 Ireland and Scotland have golfing down to a tee.
-Get into the swing of things and find cheap flights to Dublin, Cork or Edinburgh from USA or Canada for the golf holiday of your dreams.
+Get into the swing of things and find cheap flights to Dublin and Edinburgh from the USA and Canada for the golf holiday of your dreams.

 Photos: Courtesy of Carr Golf